 One of our favorite spots along the coast is called “Thor’s Well”.
 It’s a large blowhole in the ocean that sets off every several minutes.
 It’s easy to find along the way, and even had a parking lot for all the visitors off the side of the road.

 It’s just a pull over stop on your drive along the coast, so there is no fee to get there.
 It’s a great lookout spot and a perfect place to stretch your legs during your road trip.
-Definitely add Thor’s Well to your Oregon bucket list!
+Definitely add Thor’s Well to your Oregon photography list!

 Recommended by Sara, Our Kind of Crazy